nihaal-prasad/Binary-Bruteforce-Analyzer/README.md

 ### Usage
 ```
-$ python bruteforce_analysis.py -h
+$ python grapher.py -h
-usage: bruteforce_analysis.py [options] filename start stop input output range
+usage: grapher.py [options] filename start stop input output range

-Analyzes specified lines of code by executing the code using given input
+Analyzes specified lines of code by executing the code using the given input
-values, recording the output, and graphing the result.
+values, recording the output, and displaying the input and output in a graph.

 positional arguments:
-  filename              The name of the executable you would like to
+  filename              The name of the executable you would like to analyze.
-                        bruteforce.
   start                 The first breakpoint will be set at this location.
 At
                         the breakpoint, the input register or memory location
                         will be changed to the next value in the range.
   stop                  The second breakpoint will be set at this location.
 At
                         the breakpoint, the output will be recorded.
   input                 The register or memory location that contains the
                         input value that should be bruteforced.
+Will be
+                        displayed on the x-axis.
+Example: "eax".
+If using a
+                        memory location, please specify the location using
+                        m[location].
+Example: "m[rbp-0x8]".
+  output                The register or memory location that contains the
+                        output values that should be checked after the code is
+                        executed.
+Will be displayed on the y-axis.
 Example:
                         "eax".
 If using a memory location, please specify the
                         location using m[location].
 Example: "m[rbp-0x8]".
-  output                The register or memory location that contains the
-                        output values that should be checked after the code is
-                        executed.
-Example: "eax".
-If using a memory location,
-                        please specify the location using m[location].
-                        Example: "m[rbp-0x8]".
   range                 The range of values that should be used for the input
                         during the bruteforce process.
 Should be in the form
                         "[lower,upper]" or "[lower,upper,step]".
 For example:
-                        [0,101,5] will use 0, 5, 10, ..., 95, 100 as the input
+                        [0,101,5] will use 0, 5, 10, ..., 95, 100 as the x
-                        values to be bruteforced.
+                        values in the graph.
 These must be in base 10
                         (hexadecimal or binary will not work).

 optional arguments: